-Mike Hacker, a long standing member of Friends of Queen’s Wood, is writing a summary of the history of the wood since pre-historic times (which we plan to attach to the Report section of this website).
+Mike Hacker, a long standing member of Friends of Queen’s Wood, is writing a summary of the history of the wood since pre-historic times.
 He has been involved in a number of small scale archaeological investigations since 2010 and his report will consider what they tell us alongside documents and maps.
 And anyone who wants to know more about the geological background should follow this link to an article by Diana Clements for the Amateur Geologists’ Society. http://www.londongeopartnership.org.uk/reports.html

 Whilst Queen’s Wood did form part of an extensive area of woodland in Hornsey, for most of the last thousand years, and possibly since prehistoric times, it was not untamed wildwood but was managed, grazed woodland dominated initially by lime and then by oak and hazel and in more recent centuries, hornbeam.
 It was one element in a mixed and varied landscape that included areas of pasture, cultivated land and heath.